-Treasurer – Craig Coulson
+Treasurer – Nicholas Simm

-Public Officer & Ring Maiden – Jo Henwood
+Administrator, Public Officer & Ring Maiden:

 Jo Henwood is an Accredited Storyteller with the Storytelling Guild of NSW, co-founder and Public Officer of the Australian Fairy Tale Society, and the Ring Maiden who coordinates the Fairy Tale Rings.
 She is qualified in Cultural Heritage, Museum Studies, Gifted Education, Tour Guiding, and Librarianship.
 As well as storytelling Jo works as a Tour Guide and Education Officer in various Sydney heritage sites.
 She also organises the Professional Development Days for Museums Australia Education and the first World Storytelling Day celebrated in Sydney.
 Her favourite fairy tales have turned out to be the Animal Bridegroom variants.
 Her greatest delight in the AFTS has been discovering new meanings in familiar tales and being provoked to create Australian interpretations, as well as meeting some fascinating people.

-Social Media & Design – Spike Deane
+Social Media & Design: Spike Deane

 Spike Deane is a glass artist based in Canberra, Australia, working primarily in cast glass, though she likes to mix it up now and then with textiles, animation and other materials.
 Her themes – and artistic practice – focus on underlying narratives found in folk and fairy tales to consider questions of becoming, transformation and ‘the hopeful journey’.
 She exhibits throughout Australia, between working in her home studio and at the Canberra Glassworks, the nation’s centre of glass art, and feels she has yet to discover much magic, so never stops looking.

-Leader: Patricia Poppenbeek
+Chair: Patricia Poppenbeek

-Former Committee members:
+Former AFTS Committee members:

 Jo Henwood and Reilly McCarron